royerlab/dexp/README.md

 ## Video compositing:
 Takes frames and blend them together.
-Typically used for merging channels, but can also be used to add text -- if you provide a folder to a sngle PNG image of correct dimensions
+Typically used for merging channels, but can also be used to add text -- if you provide a folder with a single PNG image of correct dimensions
 ```
 Usage: dexp blend [OPTIONS] [INPUT_PATHS]...